 Partner Leslie Levy filed a complaint on behalf of a disabled African American woman who was employed at a Bay Area nursing home facility.
 The employee was denied approved disability leave and subjected to differential treatment because of her race.
 Additionally, the employer failed to provide basic accommodations for the employee, such as wheelchair accessible […]

-LVBH partner Jean Hyams represented a woman who worked in car sales in court and arbitration against a Toyota car dealership for gender and national origin discrimination and harassment.
-She also brought a claim that the owner of the dealership retaliated against her after she filed a complaint with the California Department of Fair Employment […]
+LVBH lawyers Jean Hyams and Rebecca Kagin represented a woman who worked in car sales in court and arbitration against a Toyota car dealership for gender and national origin discrimination and harassment.
+She also brought a claim that the owner of the dealership retaliated against her after she filed a complaint with the California Department […]